An SQL text by Erland Sommarskog, SQL Server MVP Latest revision 2008-09-28.

 @dec = 12.2234

 What value does @str and @dec have now?
 That's right, M and 12.
-But it is not uncommon to see questions on the SQL Server newsgroups from people who had different expectations.
+But it is not uncommon to see questions on the SQL Server forums from people who had different expectations.
 And one can hardly blame them.
 A default of 1 for a variable-length string is just plain silly.
 And while maybe not silly, the defaults of 18 and 0 for decimal are not obvious.
-And more importantly, they may be accustomed from other environments where you don't specify precision and scale for decimal at all, for instance .Net.
+And more importantly, these people may be accustomed from other environments where you don't specify precision and scale for decimal at all, for instance .Net.

 SELECT cast(intcol AS varchar)